-Without a viewport meta tag, mobile devices render pages at typical desktop screen widths, and then scale the pages to fit the mobile screens.
-Lighthouse flags pages without a viewport:
+Many search engines rank pages based on how mobile-friendly they are.
+Without a viewport meta tag, mobile devices render pages at typical desktop screen widths and then scale the pages down, making them difficult to read.

 Add a viewport